- How it Works

 Times are changing but it is still very common across STEM industries to be the only woman in the room, especially in more senior forums.
 This means that there are fewer role models and mentors that understand your position.
 There are also organizational blind spots and a sense that there is less room for women to grow into."Yael Ben Dov Head of Design, Synthace

-To celebrate the International Day of Women and Girls in Science, we chatted with some of our colleagues at Synthace about their personal experience as women in STEM.
-We asked them about their career journey, the barriers that women encounter and what improvements need to be made to enable more women to work in the STEM sectors.
+To celebrate the International Day of Women and Girls in Science, we chatted with some of our colleagues at Synthace about their personal experiences as women in STEM.
+We asked them about their career journey, the barriers that women encounter, and what improvements need to be made to enable more women to work in the STEM sectors.

 What motivated you to choose a career in STEM and what was your journey like?

 Mingke Pan, MSc

 Mingke holds a BSc degree in Biology and an MSc degree in Cellular and Molecular Biology from Imperial College London.
 She has previously worked as a Project Manager at Imperial Consulting Group and Relationship Manager at Kairos Society Europe.
 She has also undertaken an R&D industrial placement at GSK and an internship at Green Pine Capital Partners.
 In October 2019, Mingke joined Synthace as Business Analytics & Operations Executive.

 “I have been interested in STEM since high school, especially in the complexity of biological systems and ecosystem diversity.
 At university, I had become increasingly interested in new innovations and how biotechnologies could change our society in a way never imagined before.